bcgov/wps/docs/SFMS_DAILY_JOBS.md

 ## Date Range Backfill

-Use the `app.jobs.sfms_daily_backfill` wrapper when you need to regenerate more than one day.
+Use the `app.jobs.sfms_daily_backfill` wrapper when you need to regenerate actuals for more than one day.
 It runs dates sequentially in one OpenShift Job.

-The range is inclusive:

-- `--run-type actual` runs actuals for every date from `START_DATE` through `END_DATE`.
-- `--run-type forecast` runs forecast jobs for every seed actual date from `START_DATE` through `END_DATE`.
-Each forecast job regenerates the next three forecast dates after that seed date.
-- `--run-type both` runs actuals, then forecasts, for each date in the range.
+The range is inclusive.
+Historical forecasts cannot be regenerated from WF1 because WF1 forecast records are overwritten by actuals.

 Generate a one-off Job from the actuals CronJob so it inherits the same image, database, WF1, Redis, object-store, and ChatOps configuration: